fynduck/files-upload/readme.md

     ->setExtension('png') //(optional) default use file extension
     ->setBackground('#000000') //optional
-    ->setBlur() //optional, use values between 0 and 100 ->setBrightness() //optional, use values between -100 for min. brightness 0 for no change and +100 for max ->setGreyscale() //optional
+    ->setBlur() //optional, use values between 0 and 100 ->setBrightness() //optional, use values between -100 and +100. brightness 0 for no change ->setGreyscale() //optional
     ->save();
 ```